Translation of the Final Fantasy IV Documents on Settings Book

 The Dragon Knight Corps is an elite unit steeped in history that for many, many years had held the top position in all the Baronian army.
 Dragon Knights train and tame dragons for riding, but since the process takes at the very least about fifteen years, positions within the corps are hereditary.
 Moreover, since dragon breeding is labor-intensive and cannot be mechanized, the Dragon Knight Corps has not been included in Baron's recent military expansion.

-Amidst all this, the Airship Corps, with its great mobile power, was founded, and the Dragon Knight Corps finally ceded the highest position of power and prestige in Baron.
+Amidst all this, the Airship Corps, with the great mobility of its crafts, was founded, and the Dragon Knight Corps finally ceded the highest position of power and prestige in Baron.

 Though they are no longer #1, the Dragon Knights' strength and power remains unchanged from the days of old.
 Even the Airship Corps is no match for them in hand-to-hand combat.

-[Note: the word here, "yari", can mean either a spear or a lance.
+[Note: The word used here, "yari," can mean either a spear or a lance.
 I'm using lance here because it's the more all-inclusive term.]

-Weapons with long, polearm-type handles that're too unwieldy for general-issue soldiers.
-Historically, they've been strictly a Dragon Knight weapon.
+Weapons with long, polearm-type handles that are too unwieldy for general-issue soldiers.
+Only Dragon Knights can use these storied weapons.

-Dragon Knights can handle a variety of both swords and lances; they favor the long range of lances, though, for the particulars of aerial combat and of fighting astride a dragon.
-The idea of a weapon exclusive to the Dragon Knights also appeals to them.
+Dragon Knights can handle a variety of weapons - swords, lances, and more.
+They favor the long range of lances, though, for the particulars of aerial combat and of fighting astride a dragon.
+The idea of a weapon exclusive to the Dragon Knights also holds an appeal for them.

 It's a familiar refrain among the Dragon Knights that the wind is the best friend of those who make the skies their battlefield.
 Therefore, the Dragon Knights are intimately familiar with the handling of this spear and wield it expertly.
 It's said to display formidable power in mid-air battle.

-Has the power both to stab like a spear and to cleave like an axe.
+Has the power both to stab like a spear and to cleave like a halberd.
 Since the spear can siphon the life force from its victim's blood, its wielder can use it to heal his wounds by striking at monsters.

 Flying Dragon Lance